 Thank you for your interest in The Benjamin School.
 Please note that we do not accept or keep on file unsolicited applications for non-advertised positions.
 We do, however, encourage you to check this employment page often for open positions that match your interest.

 The Benjamin School seeks employees who will embrace the school’s mission.
 We provide a challenging education to a bright, talented and diverse student body, in a structured and nurturing environment.
 We look for educators with a strong command of their subject area who bring energy and motivation to the classroom, along with a respect for individual learning styles.
 Benjamin employees must work collaboratively for the greater good of students and the school, and model the school’s commitment to instill in students a concern for others.

-We are not accepting applications for substitute teachers or tutors at this time.
+We are not accepting applications for substitute teachers at this time.